gedankenstuecke/oh_data_uploader/README.md

 ![](docs/deploy_heroku.png)

 *heroku* asks you to give your app a name, for this demo we use `ohuploadertemplatetest`.
 Repeat this name below for the `HEROKUCONFIG_APP_NAME`.
 The second important parameter is the `ADMIN_PASSWORD`.
 You will later need this to connect your uploader to *Open Humans* and to customize your uploader.
-Onxe you have entered this information you click on *deploy app* and after a while you should get a success message.
+Once you have entered this information you click on *deploy app* and after a while you should get a success message.

 Now your uploader should be available at `https://ohuploadertemplatetest.herokuapp.com/`.